alrz/csharplang/proposals/list-patterns.md

 	: '..' unary_pattern?
 ```

-So, a pattern of the form `expr is [1, ..var s, 3]` would be equivalent to the following code:
+A pattern of the form `expr is [1, ..var s, 3]` would be equivalent to the following code:

 ```cs
 expr.Length    is >= 2